How To Become a Surgical Tech

 The median salary of a Surgical Technologist is $48,300 (as of May 2019).

-Surgical Technologists are accountable, caring, empathetic, well composed, and flexible.
+Surgical Techs are accountable, caring, empathetic, well composed, and flexible.

 “Everything a surgical technologist does is about patient safety,” explains Benson Bradley, Surgical Technology Program Director (CST, MBA, FAST) at Carrington College in Phoenix, AZ.
 “Throughout the program of study, students learn how to maintain aseptic technique; they are accountable to keep the patient safe and maintain sterility,” he says.